HomeProBadgeHomeProBadge

 Frequently Asked Questions

-Ignoring the notice can result in daily fines (Civil penalties: $100 for initial summons, $350 for each additional summons, up to $4,000 total per violation series.
+Non-response can trigger daily fines (Civil penalties: $100 for initial summons, $350 for each additional summons, up to $4,000 total per violation series.
 Criminal misdemeanor: up to $2,500 fine.
-Each day violation continues may constitute separate offense.), a lien on your property, and the county pursuing legal action.
-It can also block you from selling your home.
-Acting quickly is always the right choice.
+Each day violation continues may constitute separate offense.), a property lien, and potential legal action by the county.
+It also creates a public record that will appear in title searches, making your home difficult to sell or refinance.

-Virginia has specific rules about when the county can pursue permit violations.
-However, once a violation notice has been issued, the clock is running.
-Relevant statute: Virginia Code § 36-106 (violations and penalties); Virginia Code § 36-105 (enforcement); 13VAC5-63 (Virginia Uniform Statewide Building Code).
-Our Action Plan covers this in detail.
+Florida law limits how far back the county can pursue violations in some cases, but once a formal notice has been issued, that limitation no longer applies.
+Your 30-day response window is firm.
+The governing statute is Virginia Code § 36-106 (violations and penalties); Virginia Code § 36-105 (enforcement); 13VAC5-63 (Virginia Uniform Statewide Building Code).

 AI-powered.
 County-specific.
 Delivered in minutes.
 100% confidential.